-This plan outlines the response policies and procedures for Emergency Medical Service providers, Law Enforcement Agencies, Fire Departments, 9-1-1, and the Office of Emergency Management in the event of a Mass Casualty Incident.
+This plan outlines the response policies and procedures for Emergency Medical Services providers, Law Enforcement Agencies, Fire Departments, 9-1-1, and the Office of Emergency Management in the event of a Mass Casualty Incident (MCI).

-Situations calling for this action are those in which the number of patients involved and/or severity of their injuries requires coordination with several hospitals, and situations in which complex extrication, treatment or patient transportation problems are encountered.
-Examples include: major transportation accidents; fires or explosions with multiple injuries; hazardous materials incidents with exposure victims; and structural collapse incidents.
+A Mass Casualty Incident is any situation which overwhelms local resources or where circumstances exist that require special resources.
+Examples include incidents where the number of patients involved and/or severity of their injuries requires coordination with several hospitals, situations in which complex extrication is required, and occurrences where treatment or patient transportation problems are encountered.